Skip to content

 #Is it safe to open my Toshiba TV for repairs?

 It’s safe if you unplug the TV and wait at least 30 minutes for capacitors to discharge before touching anything inside.
-Don’t touch the power supply board directly since capacitors can hold voltage even after unplugging.
+Don’t touch the power supply board directly since capacitors hold voltage even after unplugging.
 If you’re not comfortable around electronics, a certified repair technician is the better option.
 The Toshiba support site lists authorized service centers by region.

 SmartTVs.org Editorial Team